 Number Continuous Improvement Actions (Performance Framework Core Perspective in brackets) Timescale 1 Monitor and improve workflow processes in respect of eBuilding Standards and electronic workflow.
-(Professional Expertise and Technical Processes) 2 Contribute to Corporate aims in delivering the programme of investment in new social housing.
+(Professional Expertise and Technical Processes) Continuous 2 Contribute to Corporate aims in delivering the programme of investment in new social housing.
 (Professional Expertise and Technical Processes) Continuous 3 Continue to develop Idox Enterprise Graphs and Reports in conjunction with current Access Database Reports to give best combined suite of management reporting.
 (Professional Expertise and Technical Processes) Continuous 4 Continue to develop enhanced training and CPD opportunities for all Building Standards Staff building on existing training calendar.
 Encourage and assist staff in their personal and professional development.
 (Professional Expertise and Technical Processes) Continuous 5 Upgrade Idox Uniform platform as necessary to ensure we have up to date efficient systems for service delivery.
 (Professional Expertise and Technical Processes) Continuous 6 Review content and quality of all information and guidance available online including ability to provide feedback on the service in respect of comments, compliments or complaints.
 (Quality Customer Experience) Continuous 7 Monitor and review customer accessibility to the service, identify and implement improvements.
 (Quality Customer Experience) Continuous 8 Working with our colleagues in Service Development to continue to develop and improve our systems and processes.
 (Professional Expertise and Technical Processes & Quality Customer Experience) Continuous 9 Monitor, review and implement improvements to customer engagement in light of customer feedback (comments, compliments & complaints, stakeholder events) and in line with both local and national survey results.
 (Quality Customer Experience) Continuous

 Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Purchase and install new microfiche reader and associated IT software that can convert fiche records into pdf for insertion in document management system for older case files.
 Completed 2 Improve the functionality of mobile app/devices to facilitate electronic verification during construction.
 This is also an improvement item in relation to Operational & Financial Efficiency.
 Completed 3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
 This item relies on assistance from colleagues in Service Development.
-Q3 4 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
+Continued into 23/24 4 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
 PCR/training to be linked to introduction of Competence Assessment System.
-(This is also a Quality Customer Experience item) Ongoing 5 Upgrade case management system, Idox Uniform, to the latest version.
+(This is also a Quality Customer Experience item) Completed October 2023 5 Upgrade case management system, Idox Uniform, to the latest version.
 This is part of an ongoing programme to maintain our back-end systems at an, at least, N-1 status.
-Completed J The next project will be the upgrade of Idox EDRMS to the latest version as part of that programme.
-Ongoing
+The next project will be the upgrade of Idox EDRMS to the latest version as part of that programme.
+Completed Completed 6 Development of "Housing Stats Report" that will automatically generate the quarterly "NB2" statistics required by Housing Statistics Section within Scottish Government.
+Completed 7 Update dangerous building "Incident Report" procedures and develop and introduce electronic process model.
+Completed